alfa-echo-niner-ait/shouter/README.md

-# Simple Maven Webapp Group Project
+# A Maven Webapp Group Project

 ---